-Note: you can continue adding, editing or deleting events in this calendar after part 2 is done and the calendar is displayed in your page in the Events element.
-The element will be picking up all changes dynamically be default.
+Note: You can continue adding, editing or deleting events in this calendar after part 2 is done, and the calendar is displayed in your page in the Events Design Element.
+The Events will be picking up all changes dynamically be default.

 Part 2.
-Connect the ShortPoint Events Element with the created calendar
+Connect the ShortPoint Events Design Element with the created calendar

-In this part, we will be inserting the Events element into a page and connecting it to the calendar we prepared.
+In this part, we will be inserting the Events Design Element into a page and connecting it to the calendar we prepared.

-Open the page you want the element to be inserted into.
+Open the page you want the Design Element to be inserted into.

 Open the page in edit mode and click the plus icon to add a web part: